Protein design: Overview and history

 The goal in rational protein design is to predict amino acid sequences that will fold to a specific protein structure.
 Although the number of possible protein sequences is vast, growing exponentially with the size of the protein chain, only a subset of them will fold reliably and quickly to one native state.
 Protein design involves identifying novel sequences within this subset.
 The native state of a protein is the conformational free energy minimum for the chain.
 Thus, protein design is the search for sequences that have the chosen structure as a free energy minimum.
 In a sense, it is the reverse of protein structure prediction.
 In design, a tertiary structure is specified, and a sequence that will fold to it is identified.
 Hence, it is also termed inverse folding.
 Protein design is then an optimization problem: using some scoring criteria, an optimized sequence that will fold to the desired structure is chosen.

 When the first proteins were rationally designed during the 1970s and 1980s, the sequence for these was optimized manually based on analyses of other known proteins, the sequence composition, amino acid charges, and the geometry of the desired structure.
 The first designed proteins are attributed to Bernd Gutte, who designed a reduced version of a known catalyst, bovine ribonuclease, and tertiary structures consisting of beta-sheets and alpha-helices, including a binder of DDT.
 Urry and colleagues later designed elastin-like fibrous peptides based on rules on sequence composition.
 Richardson and coworkers designed a 79-residue protein with no sequence homology to a known protein.
 In the 1990s, the advent of powerful computers, libraries of amino acid conformations, and force fields developed mainly for molecular dynamics simulations enabled the development of structure-based computational protein design tools.
 Following the development of these computational tools, great success has been achieved over the last 30 years in protein design.
 The first protein successfully designed completely de novo was done by Stephen Mayo and coworkers in 1997, and, shortly after, in 1999 Peter S. Kim and coworkers designed dimers, trimers, and tetramers of unnatural right-handed coiled coils.
 In 2003, David Baker's laboratory designed a full protein to a fold never seen before in nature.
 Later, in 2008, Baker's group computationally designed enzymes for two different reactions.
 In 2010, one of the most powerful broadly neutralizing antibodies was isolated from patient serum using a computationally designed protein probe.
+In 2024, Baker received one half of the Nobel Prize in Chemistry for his advancement of computational protein design, with the other half being shared by Demis Hassabis and John Jumper of Deepmind for protein structure prediction.
 Due to these and other successes (e.g., see examples below), protein design has become one of the most important tools available for protein engineering.
 There is great hope that the design of new proteins, small and large, will have uses in biomedicine and bioengineering.